Ecliptia/challenge-to-recruit-devs/README.md

 - Adherence to requirements.

 ## Notes
-- Use the programming language of your choice.
-- Feel free to add any extra functionality you find relevant.
+- Use JavaScript (CommonJS, ECMAScript), or TypeScript.
+- Avoid using packages that provide ready-made functionalities for interacting with Lavalink.
+- Don't ask for ready-made code from chatGPT, Bard, other artificial intelligences; at most, they can help you understand how it works.
+- Don't use ready-made code from the internet.

 Good luck!
-We're excited to see what you create.
+We look forward to seeing what you create.